Nimbix-wow/SummonsMonitor/README.md

 # SummonsMonitor
-This addon makes it easy for one or more Warlocks to summon multiple people.
+This addon makes it easy for one or more Warlocks to summon multiple people and list players who need Healthstones.

 # Original creator
 [Zayla](https://wow.curseforge.com/addons/project-2478/)